FellahAbdel/sunglass-poker/app/test/shared/readme.md

 ```

-Enter `npm test` to lunch the test.
+Enter `npm test` it will run jest to make the test.